brettz9/webappfind/atyourcommand/README.md

 The main impetus for this project comes from my interest to act in the reverse direction from <https://github.com/brettz9/webappfind>, but some ideas were obtained from <https://addons.mozilla.org/en-US/firefox/addon/applauncher/>
-after I discovered it had some of the same ideas (but I wanted it restartless, with baked in WebAppFind support, etc.).
+after I discovered it had some of the same ideas (but I wanted it restartless and now in WebExtensions, with baked in WebAppFind support, etc.).

 I was also very much inspired by (and would ultimately hope to replicate) the powerful [ContextMenu Extensions](https://github.com/piroor/ctxextensions)